 View available funding per budget category.

-The Equity budget provides increased incentives for residential energy storage systems installed at eligible multifamily and single-family low-income housing and for nonresidential installations in low-income and disadvantaged communities (DACs) or owned and operated by qualifying public agencies.
+The Non-Residential Equity budget provides increased incentives for energy storage systems installed at non-residential sites in low-income or disadvantaged communities (DACs), or for systems owned and operated by eligible public agencies.

 Eligible facilities must be one of the following: